-1.9.1 If found guilty of an offence under the Act the candidate may be liable on summary conviction to a fine, or on conviction by indictment to a fine or imprisonment.
+1.9.1 If found guilty of an offence under the Act, the candidate may be liable, on summary conviction, to a fine, or on conviction by indictment, to a fine or imprisonment.

-The following are offences under the Act;
+The following are offences under the Act:

-- Failure of a candidate to furnish to the election agent relevant details of expenses incurred before the appointment of an election agent, in sufficient time to enable the agent to carry out his/her duties [Section 31(8A)] - For a candidate to incur election expenses after the appointment of an election agent, unless authorised to do so by his/her election agent or the national agent of his/her political party [Section 43(1)].
+- Failure of a candidate to furnish to the election agent relevant details of expenses incurred before the appointment of an election agent in sufficient time to enable the agent to carry out his or her duties [Section 31(8A)]. - For a candidate to incur election expenses unless authorised to do so by his/her election agent or the national agent of his/her political party [Section 43(1)].
 If convicted, a fine may be levied.
-[Section 43(5)(a) & Section 6 of Fines Act 2010] - Knowingly accepting a prohibited donation, referred to in 1.4.8 above.
-If convicted, a fine may be levied. - Failure to take the appropriate action in relation to a prohibited donation as specified in paragraph 1.4.1 (anonymous donations), or paragraph 1.4.7 (donations from outside Ireland), or paragraph 1.4.11 (donations in excess of the prescribed limit).
-If convicted, a fine may be levied [Section 25(1)(a & b) & 25(2)(a) & Section 6 of Fines Act 2010]. - Failure to furnish to the Standards Commission a Donation Statement, Certificate of Monetary Donations or a statement from a financial institution, within the statutory deadline (i.e., by 19 July 2019, for unsuccessful candidates).
+[Section 43(5)(a) & Section 6 of Fines Act 2010]. - Knowingly accepting a prohibited donation referred to in 1.7 above.
+If convicted, a fine may be levied [Section 25(2)].

+- Failure to take the appropriate action in relation to a prohibited donation as specified in paragraph 1.5.1 (anonymous donations), or paragraph 1.5.6 (donations from outside Ireland), or paragraph 1.5.8 (donations in excess of the prescribed limit).
+If convicted, a fine may be levied [Section 25(1)(a & b) & 25(2)(a) and Section 6 of Fines Act 2010]. - Failure to furnish to the Standards Commission a donation statement, certificate of monetary donations or a statement from a financial institution, within the statutory deadline (24 January 2020, for unsuccessful candidates).
 If convicted, a fine may be levied.
-Ongoing fines may be levied for each day, after a conviction, on which the above statutory documentation is still outstanding [Section 25(1)(c); Section 25(2)(c) & Sections 6 and 8 of Fines Act 2010]. - Knowingly furnishing to the Standards Commission a Donation Statement or Statutory Declaration, Certificate of Monetary Donations, or a statement of a financial institution, which is false or misleading.
-Conviction may result in a fine and/or up to 3 years imprisonment [Section 25(1)(d) and Section 25(2)(b)].
+Ongoing fines may be levied for each day, after a conviction, on which the above statutory documentation is still outstanding [Section 25(1)(c); Section 25(2)(c) & Sections 6 and 8 of Fines Act 2010]. - Knowingly furnishing to the Standards Commission a donation statement, or statutory declaration, certificate of monetary donations, or a statement of a financial institution, which is false or misleading.
+If convicted, consequences may include a fine and/or up to 3 years imprisonment [Section 25(1)(d) and Section 25(2)(b)].